 (These are average estimates and will vary with different types of equipment.)

 Have Questions?
 Call the experts at Air Specialties.
-A Home Comfort Specialist will evaluate your home, your comfort preferences, and your budget.
-We’ll also address issues like allergies and indoor air quality in determining the best air conditioner to matches your home and your lifestyle.
+We serve West Haven, CT, and the surrounding area, and our home comfort specialists can evaluate your home, your comfort preferences, and your budget to help you determine what kind of air conditioner will best meet your needs.
+We’ll also address issues like allergies and indoor air quality in determining the best option to suit your home and your lifestyle.

 According to the U.S. Department of Energy In the typical Connecticut area home, 40 percent of energy consumed is for heating and cooling.
 To reduce these costs as much as possible, we have put together a few tips on you can significantly decrease the amount that you spend to keep your home cool while still being comfortable.